davidvonthenen/blog/MesosMultiVersionSupport.md

 }
 ```

 This is not good.
 This is basically Mesos' version of Microsoft's DLL Hell.
-As an experienced C++ developer, defining a C++ interface that is both going to ensure backwards compatibility is very difficult.
+As an experienced C++ developer, defining a C++ interface that is going to ensure backwards compatibility is very difficult.
 In previous projects I have worked on, the interfaces not only needed to be backwards compatible but also cross-platform (yes, Windows support) all from a single code base.
-These days some of these difficulties can easily be side stepped by standing up REST endpoints, but I digress.
+That adds further complexity.
+These days some of these difficulties can easily be side stepped by standing up a REST endpoint.
+Even the worst of REST API by enlarge "get the job done" even if the API is horribly design like some might argue do not following CRUD, HATEOAS, or etc, but I digress.

 ![DLL Hell](https://raw.githubusercontent.com/dvonthenen/blog/master/images/dllhell.jpg)

 ### A Meh Solution

 So the current solution to support multiple versions of the Mesos Isolator interface from a single code base has been to use ifdefs.
 Yea, unfortunately the solution isn't as elegant as it could be, but with the break in backwards compatibility in the Isolator interface, it leaves us with very little choice.
 This is also compounded by the fact that this isn't the only interface that is changing between versions.
-There other Mesos support libraries in which the interface is in flux and adding an abstraction layer among all these functions might take you down a rabbit hole that will leave you rocking yourself in the fetal position for months crying "so many functions".
+There other Mesos support libraries in which the interface is in flux and adding an abstraction layer among all these functions, classes, and structures might take you down a rabbit hole that will leave you rocking yourself in the fetal position for months crying "so many functions".

-Since we are using ifdefs, that means our solution is a compile time solution and we therefore need to build every version that we plan on supporting.
+Since we are using ifdefs, that unfortunately means our solution is a compile time solution and we therefore need to build every version that we plan on supporting.
+We do that in our Makefile as see below.

 In the [Makefile](https://github.com/emccode/mesos-module-dvdi/blob/v0.4.0/Makefile):
 ```